braidchat/braid/docs/dev/getting-up-and-running-in-development.md

 If you're interested in getting Braid running in production, read: [Deploying Braid](../drafts/deploying-to-production.md)

-To get Braid running locally, **you will need to have 2 or 3 terminal sessions open**:

- 1. The Braid REPL and Servers
- 2. Figwheel (JS compiler and hot-reloader)
- 3. (optional) The Datomic database process (only if you want any state changes to survive a REPL restart)

 ## 0. Prep

 Before running Braid, you'll need to have Java and Leiningen installed.

 1. Check if you have java installed by running `java -version` from your commandline.
 It should be at least version 1.8.0.
 If not, install openjdk or Oracle Java (the exact procedure depends on your OS, see Google).